What Is A Sand Wedge? (Loft, Bounce & Distance)

 Most golfers will hit their sand wedge between 70 and 110 yards.
 We asked a number of different golfers in different age and skill groups and the average number was 88 yards.

 This is obviously for full-swing shots.
 Most people don’t take a full swing with their SW, so these numbers could be a bit lower on the course.
-You can see how far people hit their wedges here.
+See how far people hit their wedges HERE.

 It wasn’t always the case, but more often than not, better golfers in their 20s were the ones that hit their SW the farthest.
 Older golfers were usually the ones who hit the ball shorter, but that doesn’t mean their scores were worse.